Semi-Colon Club

 Notable about the Semi-Colon Club was the mixing of the sexes in literary activity and recitation.
-Harriet Beecher Stowe presented her early works to the entire group, even though the Victorian social standards of the day would have excluded her from speaking in public to a group that included men.
-Not until after the Civil War did Mrs. Stowe embark on a speaking tour where she publicly spoke to audiences of men and women.
+Stowe presented her early works to the entire group, even though the Victorian social standards of the day would have excluded her from speaking in public to a group that included men.
+Not until after the Civil War did Stowe embark on a speaking tour where she publicly spoke to audiences of men and women.